Los Angeles Whistleblower Rights Lawyers

 - Injunctive relief to stop a specific practice or activity

 - Damages for any kind of physical and/or emotional injury

 There is, of course, no guarantee of recovering compensation in any legal action.
 Whistleblower retaliation cases can require a significant investment of time and emotional energy.
 In our experience, when our clients have done the right thing by blowing the whistle, they often find their efforts were worth it.

 Questions for Future Whistleblowers

 If you have not yet blown the whistle on what you believe is an illegal practice at your workplace, then the questions below may help you decide what to do.
-But make no mistake: These are common-sense observations, not legal advice.
+Please note: These are common-sense observations, not legal advice.
 At Greene Broillet & Wheeler, LLP, we encourage anyone contemplating whether to blow the whistle to speak with an attorney immediately.
 Becoming a whistleblower is a courageous act, but you should also take care to look before you leap.